wollmannbruno/blog/content/posts/2021/are-you-swimming-in-a-secure-lane/index.md

 title: Are You Swimming in a Secure Lane?
 description: When swimming upstream against the rushing current of security alerts , accessing APIs may be the only way to avoid being eaten alive.
-lead: Don't get eaten alive by security alerts
+summary: Don't get eaten alive by security alerts
-summary: When swimming upstream against the rushing current of security alerts , accessing APIs may be the only way to avoid being eaten alive.
+# summary: When swimming upstream against the rushing current of security alerts
+#   , accessing APIs may be the only way to avoid being eaten alive.
 date: 2021-11-27T10:19:33-06:00
-thumbnail: /images/are-you-swimming-in-a-secure-lane.jpg
-images:
-  - /images/are-you-swimming-in-a-secure-lane.jpg
 categories:
   - Events
 tags: